 Challenges and Opportunities

-In Asia and the Pacific, there are just under 700 million young people aged 15 to 24, comprising 60 per cent of the world’s youth.
-Between 2003 and 2015, secondary education gross enrolment rates increased from 59 to 80 per cent, while gross enrollments in tertiary education rose from 70 million to 125 million between 2005 and 2015.
+In Asia and the Pacific, there were about 703 million young people aged 15 to 24, comprising 60 per cent of the world’s youth.
+Between 2003 and 2015, secondary education gross enrolment rates increased from 59 to 80 per cent, while gross enrolments in tertiary education rose from 70 million to 125 million between 2005 and 2015.
 Despite these gains, significant numbers of youth in the region face obstacles in their access to sustainable livelihoods because of employment, education and health-care challenges.

 Investing in young people makes economic sense.
 If Governments across the region formulate responsive national youth policies and commit themselves to investing more in youth, they create opportunities for youth to more actively contribute to the development process.
 Young people bring fresh ideas and dynamism, so that future generations of leaders can better deliver on making development more sustainable and inclusive.